equitymarkets/100-days-of-code/r1-log.md

 ### R1D99

-Today's Progress**:
+Today's Progress**: Today I set up an individual repo in Github (not a fork) to house my FirstDays Repo (mentioned below).

 Thoughts: Today was my last day off for my long weekend and the day before the conclusion of 100 Days of Code, so a lot of the housekeeping tasks I had planned to do by Day 100 I am taking care of today.
+I am watching each of my videos over again and cleaning up the journal entries, as well as preparing a combination console app featuring the first 49 days of the challenge.

 Link to work:**[]